MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/cannot-connect-rds-no-license-server.md

 2. Go to **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Remote Desktop Services** > **Remote Desktop Session Host** > **Licensing**.
    :::image type="content" source="media/cannot-connect-rds-no-license-server/local-gp-editor-licensing-config.png" alt-text="List of policies for Remote Desktop licensing":::
 3. In the policy list, right-click **Use the specified Remote Desktop license servers** and then select **Properties**.
-4. Select **Enabled**, and then under **License servers to use**, enter the name of the license server (if you have more than one license server, use commas to separate their names).
+4. Select **Enabled**, and then under **License servers to use**, enter the name of the license server.
+If you have more than one license server, use commas to separate their names.
    :::image type="content" source="media/cannot-connect-rds-no-license-server/local-gp-specify-license-server.png" alt-text="Policy settings for Remote Desktop license servers":::
 5. Select **OK**, and then in the policy list, right-click **Set the Remote Desktop licensing mode** and then select **Properties**.
 6. Select **Enabled**, and then under **Specify the licensing mode for the Remote Desktop Session Host server** select **Per Device** or **Per User**, as appropriate for your deployment.